Can Nipple Stimulation Induce Labor And How To Perform It?

 1. Sixteen low-risk pregnant women between 38 and 40 weeks of gestation were asked to try nipple stimulation for three days, one hour a day.
 Their saliva was tested for oxytocin levels.
 On the third day, the oxytocin levels were high, and six women went into labor (5).

-Nipple stimulation might be acceptable for low risk pregnancies, as there is a lack of scientific research of its effectiveness in high-risk pregnancies.
+While nipple stimulation might be acceptable for low-risk pregnancies, there is a lack of scientific research on its effectiveness in high-risk pregnancies.

 protip_icon Did you know?